Menna Shalabi: Controversy

 On 25 November 2022, she was arrested at Cairo International Airport for her possession of substances including Marijuana, after returning from New York City.
 However, she was released shortly after paying a bail of LE50K.
-In January 2023, she was sentenced to one year in prison with suspension, due to obtaining illegal substances with the intention of using them.
+In January 2023, she was sentenced to one year in prison and LE10K fine with suspension for three years by the North Cairo Criminal Court, due to obtaining illegal substances with the intention of using them.
+In May 2024, the Court of Cassation rendered her appeal, and although her jail term was upheld, it remained suspended.